tzohpilotl/compare-docker-performance/README.md

 ## To Do

 - [ ] Enable automatic Docker prunning
+- [ ] Enable passing a number of times to be run with the same parameters
 - [ ] Allow to test any script (decouple from Docker)